Entering UC San Diego Medical Students and Pharmacy Students

 if their study strategies are optimal for success in medical school courses, and provides exposure to the application-style questions often used within the SOM curriculum.
-The current CTBS curriculum emphasizes cardiovascular and pulmonary physiology, physiology and pharmacology of the autonomic nervous system, immunology, and selected topics in molecular cell biology, as described in more detail in the curriculum outline.
-The emphasis on integration and application in multiple assessment formats during CTBS encourages students to build skills that will allow them to effectively integrate and master the SOM curriculum.
+The current CTBS curriculum emphasizes cell signaling, neurology/neuroscience, automomic nervous system, cardiovascular and renal physiology, and immunology.
+The emphasis on integration and application in multiple assessment formats during CTBS encourages students to build skills that will allow them to effectively integrate and apply essential biomedical science concepts.

 All students accepted into the UC San Diego SOM or SSPPS are